Green Lantern: Silver Age

 In 1959, Julius Schwartz reinvented the Green Lantern character as a science fiction hero named Hal Jordan.
-Hal Jordan's powers were more or less the same as Alan Scott's, but otherwise this character was completely different than the Green Lantern character of the 1940s.
+Hal Jordan's powers were more or less the same as Alan Scott's, but otherwise this character was completely different from the Green Lantern character of the 1940s.
 He had a new name, a redesigned costume, and a rewritten origin story.
 Hal Jordan received his ring from a dying alien and was commissioned as an officer of the Green Lantern Corps, an interstellar law enforcement agency overseen by the Guardians of the Universe.

 Hal Jordan was introduced in Showcase #22 (September–October 1959).
 Gil Kane and Sid Greene were the art team most notable on the title in its early years, along with writer John Broome.
 His initial physical appearance, according to Kane, was patterned after his one-time neighbor, actor Paul Newman.